-Summer is around the corner.
+Summer is here.
 Vacations, barbecues, pool parties, and desserts will follow.

 While people are most active during the spring and summer, it’s still important to plan ahead in the hopes of staying in shape during the warmer months.
 Below are some of the ways you can achieve that feat.